 Is It Safe to Travel to Gabon in 2026?

 Gabon is currently rated Level 2Exercise Increased Caution by the U.S. Department of State.
-Exercise increased caution in Gabon due to crime, civil unrest, and health.
-There is an increased military presence throughout Libreville and other areas of Gabon.
-Demonstrations may occur with little or no warning.
-A nighttime curfew is in effect and U.S. citizens should confirm and follow instructions of local authorities.
-Access to medical care is limited, and medical facilities may not have adequate supplies of basic medications.
+Exercise increased caution in Gabon due to unrest, crime, and health.
+Demonstrations and protests may occur in Gabon without warning, particularly in Libreville and Port Gentil.
+Crime is common in Libreville and Port Gentil, including robbery, vehicle break-ins, and residential burglaries.
+Access to medical care is limited, with medical facilities often lacking basic supplies, especially outside large cities.

 Key concerns cited in the advisory: